This article about the Best Beach Essentials for Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

-If you are looking for a larger baby sun shelter that fits just your baby, then the Babymoov baby beach tent is a good option.
-It also has roll up mesh netting to help protect your baby from mosquitoes while still giving plenty of room to play.
-It's lightweight and comes with a carrying bag.
+This UPF 50+ sun protection baby sun shelter is the perfect size for your baby.
+The lightweight Babymoov baby beach tent has a pop up system for easy setup and transportation.
+I like that it has roll up mesh netting to help protect your baby from mosquitoes while still giving them plenty of room to play.

-A portable baby fan with a flexible stand will help to keep your baby from getting too hot at the beach.
+Any baby beach gear which helps keep your little one cool is worth a closer look.
+This USB rechargeable portable baby fan with a flexible stand helps keep your baby from getting too hot at the beach.
 This will work especially good if your baby is napping in the stroller or your baby sun protection tent.

 An insulated cooler is an essential baby beach item to keep food and milk from spoiling.
 If you don't already have a cooler that you use for camping with a baby or toddler, then this collapsible cooler bag is a great option for the beach.

 While your baby might spend a lot of time on the beach trying to put sand in her mouth, a set of baby beach toys is a great distraction.
 Show her how to shovel the sand and put it in the bucket.
 She'll love pushing over the small sand castles you build for her!